Newair Nugget Ice Maker vs GE Profile Opal 2.0 XL

 During my testing, the GE Profile Opal 2.0 XL proved its worth through pure automation.
 The attached XL side tank holds roughly three times the water of a standard basin, meaning I only refilled it every three days instead of twice daily.
 I connected the smart app and scheduled ice production to start an hour before dinner.
 The machine hums noticeably louder when the compressor kicks on—measuring higher decibels than the Newair’s quieter operation—but grabbing from a full 3-pound drawer without micromanaging water levels offsets the noise.

-Produces 7 fewer pounds of total ice per day at maximum output
+Produces 38 lbs of ice per day

 Refill Convenience — GE Profile Opal 2.0 XL Ice Maker wins